Software die Spass macht

 DOS Strategy / Simulation

-Elite (1984) is a space trading video game.
-It's open-ended game model, and revolutionary 3D graphics led to it being ported to virtually every contemporary home computer system, and earned it a place as a classic and a genre maker in gaming history.
-The game's title derives from one of the player's goals of raising their combat rating to the exalted heights of "Elite".
+Elite (1987) is a great space trading simulation, where you trade various cargoes, salvage enemy ships, and take on increasingly difficult missions as a mercenary for hire.
+The title derives from one of the player's goals of raising their combat rating to the exalted heights of "Elite".
+The open-ended game model and the then revolutionary 3D graphics led to it being ported to virtually every contemporary home computer system, and earned it a place as a classic and genre maker in gaming history.

 688 Attack Sub (1989) is an interesting early subsim and certainly a classic in the genre.
+It is well laid-out and can be controlled completely with the mouse.
 Most of the systems you would expect such as sonar and periscope are featured and nicely presented in VGA.
 The game offers ten missions for both the Soviet and American side in a Cold War scenario, that grows progressively hotter.
-Be sure to download the manual, although the game is well laid-out and can be controlled completely with the mouse.
+Be sure to download the manual!

 Mechwarrior (1989) is an abandoned vehicle simulation game (BattleMech) set in the BattleTech universe.
 Within the game, the players take control of a single BattleMech and combat other BattleMechs, tanks, infantry, and more, from within the cockpit of their machine.
 The visuals throughout Mechwarrior are expertly drawn, and the sim's filled vectors move along at a fair pace.
 Mechwarrior will not only appeal to fans of the board game, but also deserves a look from gamers entirely new to the BattleTech universe.